Seeking apps for new drivers? Smart Family can help.

 Our editorial transparency tool uses blockchain technology to permanently log all changes made to official releases after publication.
 However, this post is not an official release and therefore not tracked.
 Visit our learn more for more information.

-Patty Huang saw a pattern: Every morning on the drive to school, her 17-year-old son hit the brakes hard at the same place on the route, at the same time.
+Patty Huang saw a pattern in her son’s driving safety habits: Every morning on the way to school, her 17-year-old son hit the brakes hard at the same place on the route, at the same time.
 But it only happened on the drive there—not the drive home.

 “Both of my boys are driving, but my younger one is 17,” Huang says.
 It’s his first year of driving on his own.
 “So I still get a little nervous that he might be going too fast.”

 Huang solved the mystery of her son’s hard braking the same way she’d been alerted to it: by checking the driver insights on the Smart Family app that’s installed on her and her sons’ phones.
-The app helps parents monitor teenage drivers; parents set data limits, block contacts—and track their location.
+The app helps parents monitor teenage drivers, set data limits, and block contacts.

 Huang realized her son was pushing the speed limit to get to school on time, which meant he had to hit the brakes hard to slow down to turn into the school parking lot.